Last updated on November 25th, 2019 at 01:40 pm

 Their energy will crackle about you and force you to smile at odd moments while sewing tuxedo jackets at 2 in the morning.

 We aren’t old.
-We’ve just forgotten how to be young.
+We’ve just forgotten how to be young, passionate, and addicted to our big dreams.

 Catherine Hughes is the founder, content director and editor-at-large of 8WomenDream.
 She is passionate about helping women step out of their own way and strike out into a world waiting for their special talents.
 She’s a published author and a former award-winning mom blogger.
 Catherine has helped companies both large and small create engaging web content, social media narratives, and unique blogging platforms.
 She claims to be a redhead, but don’t hold that against her.